adoptium/containers/README.md

 #### generate_dockerfiles.py

 [`./generate_dockerfiles.py`](./generate_dockerfiles.py) is a python script which uses the jinja templates defined in [docker_templates](./docker_templates/) to generate the docker updates.
-It uses the Adoptium API to fetch the lastest artefacts for each release.
+It uses the Adoptium API to fetch the latest artefacts for each release.

 ### Manual Release